ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: Fuzzer-specific Heuristics

 \section{Fuzzer-specific Heuristics}

-\nameS only models MMIO reads in the firmware under test that collectively retrieve a data chunk.
-Therefore, the taint analysis in Sec.~\ref{sec:harness} does not taint the data retrieved by certain MMIO reads based on the heuristics specific to the firmware fuzzer in use.
-If the fuzzer in use is Fuzzware \cite{fuzzware}, the analysis ignores the reads assigned a Constant (single-valued) or Passthrough (normal-memory) model by the fuzzer.
-A Constant model is typically assigned to a read that retrieves a peripheral's status or simple data.
-A Passthrough model is typically assigned to a read from a control register described in Sec.~\ref{sec:interaction}.
-If the fuzzer in use is $\mu$Emu \cite{uEmu} or P2IM \cite{p2im}, the analysis ignores the reads not from the fuzzer-identified data registers.
-These reads are likely from a status (SR) or control (CR) register described in Sec.~\ref{sec:interaction}.
-A firmware fuzzer can handle them without \name's MMIO models, by assigning SR reads with stateless MMIO models and treating CR reads as normal memory reads (i.e., RAM reads).
+\nameS models only MMIO reads in the firmware under test that collectively retrieve a data chunk.
+So, based on the firmware fuzzer in use, the taint analysis in Sec.~\ref{sec:harness} should not treat the values returned by certain MMIO reads as sources.
+If the fuzzer is Fuzzware \cite{fuzzware}, the analysis should ignore the reads assigned a Constant (single-valued) or Passthrough (normal-memory) model by the fuzzer. ``Constant'' is typically assigned to reads that retrieve peripheral status or simple data. ``Passthrough'' is typically assigned to reads from control registers (see Sec.~\ref{sec:interaction}).
+If the fuzzer is $\mu$Emu \cite{uEmu} or P2IM \cite{p2im}, the analysis should ignore the reads not from the fuzzer-identified data registers.
+These reads are likely from status (SR) or control (CR) registers (see Sec.~\ref{sec:interaction}).
+Existing fuzzers emulate such reads well without \name's MMIO models, by assigning SR reads with fixed models and treating CR reads as RAM reads.